Great Comet of 1843: Physical characteristics

+Nucleus size

+Estimates in 2022 based on reconstructions of the origin of Kreutz sungrazers revealed that the nucleus of the Great Comet of 1843 possibly was about 24.75 km in effective radius, with a mass of approximately 7.30×10^17 kg before it disintegrated upon perihelion.

+Tail

 The Great Comet of 1843 developed an extremely long tail during and after its perihelion passage.
 At over two astronomical units in length, it was the longest known cometary tail until measurements in 1996 showed that Comet Hyakutake's tail was almost twice as long.
 There is a painting in the National Maritime Museum that was created by astronomer Charles Piazzi Smyth with the purpose of showing the overall brightness and size of the tail of the comet.

 Orbit

-Estimates for the orbital period of the comet have varied from 512±105 years (Kreutz's classical work from 1901), 654±103 years (Chodas2008 unforced solution), 687 years (JPL Horizons barycentric epoch 1900 solution), and 742 years (Chodas2008 forced solution based on a presumed identity with X/1106 C1).
+Estimates for the orbital period of the comet have varied from 512±105 years (Kreutz's classical work from 1901), 654±103 years, 687 years, and 742 years.
 But the comet was only observed over a period of 45 days from March 5 to April 19, and the uncertainties mean it likely has an orbital period of 600 to 800 years.

+Recent studies in 2022 and 2025 further solidified the link between the comets of 1106 and 1843 after their orbits were traced back to the comet witnessed by Ammianus Marcellinus in 363 AD.